Record-oriented filesystem: Origin and characteristics

-It may be permitted to read only the beginning of a record; the next sequential read returns the next collection of data (record) that the writer intended to be grouped together.
-It may also be permitted to write only the beginning of a record.
-In these cases, the record is padded with binary zeros or with spaces, depending on whether the file is recognized as a binary file or a text file.
+An application may be permitted to read only from beginning of a record; the next sequential read returns the next collection of data (record) that the designer intended to be grouped together.
+The application may also be permitted to write only at the beginning of a record.

 Some operating systems require that library routines specific to the record format be included in the program.
 This means that a program originally expected to read a variable length record file cannot read a fixed length file.
 These operating systems must provide file system utilities for converting files between one format and another.
 This means copying the file (which requires additional storage space, time and coordination) may be necessary.

-Other operating systems include various routines and associate the appropriate routine, based on the file organization, at execution time.
+Other systems associate the appropriate routine, based on the file organization, at execution time.

-In either case, significant amounts of code to manage records must be provided in protected routines to ensure file integrity.
+In either case, code to manage records is usually provided in protected routines to ensure file integrity.

-An alternative to a Record-oriented file is a stream.
-In a stream file, in which the file system treats files as an unstructured sequence of bytes.
-The applications may, but need not, impose a record structure.
-This approach significantly reduces the size and complexity of the library and reduces the number of utilities required to maintain files.

 A common application convention for text files represented as streams is to use a new line delimiter to separate or terminate records, commonly CR, CRLF or LF.
 Unfortunately, the CPU time required to parse for the record delimiter is significant and the exclusion of the record delimiter pattern from the data is frequently undesirable.